contensis/contensis.github.io/docs-src/content-types/view-and-filter-content-types.md

 Content types are stored for individual projects.
 You can view content types by navigating to the *Content Types Listing* screen.

 ## Content types list screen
 - Press the **Content Types & Entries** button in the sidebar.
-The drawer will open revealing a number of options.
+The *Content Types & Entries* drawer will open revealing a number of options.
 - Select **Content types** from the drawer to open the *Content Types Listing* screen.

 ## Filter content types